 Our Traditional BSN program is also very different from other IU schools in how we admit students and in how you apply.

-For this reason, you’ll want to sign up for one of our virtual information sessions.
+For this reason, you’ll want to sign up for one of our virtual academic sessions.
 At the session, we’ll go over the details of the program with you, and answer any questions you have.
 That way you and your family can decide, up front, whether our Traditional BSN Program is the right program for you!

 Applications are accepted from January 15 to March 15 each year.
 Applicants are notified of the admission decision by June 1.
 Admission is highly competitive, with approximately 80 students accepted into the traditional track on the Bloomington campus each year.